Shashwat-06/InkPora/README.md

 # InkPora

-**InkPora** is a modern e-commerce web application for premium stationery and creative products.
+**InkPora** is a modern e-commerce web application focused on premium stationery and creative products.
-Built with the **MERN stack**, it features a smooth shopping experience, secure authentication, and a visually appealing design.
+Built using the **MERN stack**, it delivers a smooth shopping experience, secure authentication, and a visually refined user interface.

 ---